MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-vat-return-setup.md

 Internet addresses (URLs) are subject to change by the Norwegian Tax Administration.
 We recommend that you check for actual URLs on the official Altinn and ID-porten website.

-Follow these steps to set up a URL that is used by the *test* environment in ID-porten.
+Follow these steps to set up a URL that is used in ID-porten.

 1. Go to **Tax** \> **Setup** \> **Parameters** \> **Electronic messages** \> **Web applications**, and select the **NO ID-Porten** web application in the list on the left.
 2. In the **Base URL** field, enter `https://oidc-ver2.difi.no/idporten-oidc-provider`.

+> [!IMPORTANT]
+> For actual internet addresses, go to <https://docs.digdir.no/oidc_func_wellknown.html>.

 3. In the **Authorization URL path** field, enter **/authorize**.
 4. In the **Token URL path** field, enter **/token**.
 5. Copy the full URL of the current page from your browser's Address bar, and paste it into the **Redirect URL** field.